| I am trying to complete

 his violin in the early days of his learning.
 He went on to play her violin

+in an orchestra through his school years.
 At the same time Lillie became a very acceptable artist.
 I am

 proud to have some of her work hanging in my house, and my daughter Barbara